Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Main Results

 At the radial quantization, one would expect the following expansion,

 where $\sim$ indicates omitting the coefficient at each term.

-\figref{fig:EncodePosition_cyl} compares the eigenvectors of the transfer matrix \eqref{eq:transfer_matrix_N2} and the lattice state associated with placing a defect at $(r_0,\theta)$.
-The lattice state is obtained from applying a chain of $N=2$ coarse-grained tensors $\tr (T_{\sigma_{(r_0,\theta)}} T_0)$ (or $\tr (T_0 T_{\sigma_{(r_0,\theta)}})$) to the ground state $\ket{0}$ of the transfer matrix.
+Figure~\ref{fig:EncodePosition_cyl} compares the eigenvectors of the transfer matrix \eqref{eq:transfer_matrix_N2} and the lattice state associated with the placement of a defect at $(r_0,\theta)$.
+The lattice state is obtained by applying a chain of $N=2$ coarse-grained tensors $\tr (T_{\sigma_{(r_0,\theta)}} T_0)$ (or $\tr (T_0 T_{\sigma_{(r_0,\theta)}})$) to the ground state $\ket{0}$ of the transfer matrix.
 The size of the coarse-grained block is $L/2$.
-At $\theta<\pi$, the defect is on the first tensor.
-At $\theta\ge\pi$, the defect is on the second tensor.
+At $\theta<\pi$, the defect is in the first tensor.
+At $\theta\ge\pi$, the defect is in the second tensor.

-In \figref{fig:EncodePosition_cyl}, one can see that the eigenvector of scaling dimension $\Delta\approx0.125$, which corresponds to $\sigma$, is approximately constant in the expansion \eqref{eq:cyl_expansion}; the eigenvectors of scaling dimension $\Delta\approx1.125$, which correspond to $\partial\sigma$ and $\bar\partial\sigma$, have a sine and cosine coefficient in the expansion; similarly, eigenvectors associated with $\Delta\approx2.125$ have a $\sin(2\theta)$ and $\cos(2\theta)$ coefficient.
-This observation confirms that, like in lTRG, the eigenvectors of the transfer matrix can also be seen as conformal states.
+In \figref{fig:EncodePosition_cyl}, one can see that the eigenvector of the scaling dimension $\Delta\approx0.125$, which corresponds to $\sigma$, is approximately constant in expansion \eqref{eq:cyl_expansion}; the eigenvectors of the scaling dimension $\Delta\approx1.125$, which correspond to $\partial\sigma$ and $\bar\partial\sigma$, have a sine and cosine coefficients in the expansion; similarly, eigenvectors associated with $\Delta\approx2.125$ have coefficients $1$, $\sin(2\theta)$ and $\cos(2\theta)$, respectively.
+This observation confirms that, as in lTRG, the eigenvectors of the transfer matrix can also be seen as conformal states.